 The Explosive Ordnance Disposal Unit has been an integral part of the Kingsport Police Department since 1992.
 The E.O.D.
-Unit responded to 31 calls in 2011 and safely disposed of explosive devices and products ranging from old/unsafe pistol and rifle ammunition to old dynamite, homemade bombs, chemical bombs and military ordnance, as well as fake bombs or suspicious objects.
-The E.O.D Unit has assisted other jurisdictions and provided service at the Bristol Motor Speedway six times during 2011.
+Unit respondes to calls and safely disposed of explosive devices and products ranging from old/unsafe pistol and rifle ammunition to old dynamite, homemade bombs, chemical bombs and military ordnance, as well as fake bombs or suspicious objects.
+The E.O.D Unit has assisted other jurisdictions and provided service at the Bristol Motor Speedway.

 The KPD has four bomb technicians.
 Along with the two in the Johnson City PD, these are the only trained technicians east of Knoxville.
 These officers attended a Hazardous Devices School at Redstone Arsenal in Huntsville, Alabama for required certification by the United States government.
 The school is taught by the Federal Bureau of Investigation and the U.S. Army.